Triathlon in Ohio

 All finishers will receive a handsome finisher amenity.

-The TOP AGE GROUP, DIVISION FINISHER & PARATRIATHLON** Male & Female in the Mini, Sprint and Olympic triathlons will receive an award commemorating their finish.
+• TOP OVERALL Division FINISHER (1st Place) in each AGE GROUP, 1st RESPONDER, CLYDESDALE, ATHENA & PARATRIATHLON** Categories/Divisions – Male & Female in the Mini, Sprint and Olympic triathlons will receive an award commemorating their finish.

-The top relay team in each race will receive a commemorative award.
+• Top OVERALL Relay team in each distance will receive a commemorative award.

 ** HFP Racing supports the USA Paratriathlon Classifications.
 If you have any questions or require any special assistance, please contact us at customerservice@hfpracing.com.